q8hk/YTTikTokSplitter/README.md

 then run the script in the same folder as both files

-output should be the format of video files:
+output should be video files:

 "0 Intro.mp4", "1 First subject.mp4", etc..